lesterodra/flash-sale-api/README.md

 ## Description

 A rest api to process flash sale orders of the client application.
 This project was build using nestjs.
-BullMQ and Redis are used here to handle the the load of multiple users trying to purchase the item.
+BullMQ and Redis are used here to handle the load of multiple users trying to purchase the item.

 The are some system limitation that need to note here.